WireCloud 1.3 supports the following desktop browsers:

 Map Viewercomponents as well as the connections between those components:

-- The second one can be called: Show lamppost details.
-This behaviour is
+The second one can be called: Show lamppost details.
+This behaviour is composed of the

 History Module to Linear Graphand